View of several tall palm trees from below against a blue sky with wispy clouds.

 Individual sessions

 Sessions are typically 50 minutes and structured to meet your personal needs.
-Flexible support options include meeting online, via telehealth or at an outdoor setting - walk and talk.
+Flexible support options include meeting online, via telehealth or at a setting in the community.
 NDIS participants may be eligible for in-home support.
 Frequency will vary from person to person, though most prefer either a weekly or fortnightly schedule.
 This can be adjusted based on needs.

 Confidentiality

-Psychologists have ethical and legal obligations to protect the privacy of clients.
-Client information is managed securely, respectfully and confidentially in accordance with the Psychology Board of Australia code of conduct and privacy legislation.
+Psychologists are ethically and legally obliged to protect the privacy of their clients.
+Personal information is managed securely and confidentially in accordance with the Psychology Board of Australia code of conduct and privacy legislation.
 This will be discussed in greater detail prior to engaging.

 Fees

 Self or Plan-Managed NDIS participants may be able to access capacity-buiding psychology support.
-Please reach out to your Support Coordinator or ask them to get in touch to discuss further.
+Please reach out to discuss further or ask your Support Coordinator to get in touch on your behalf.

 Cancellations